-b. b = the largest adjusted scenario reserve described in Section 7.C.2.a below under any of the 16 economic scenarios described in Appendix 1.E of VM-20 under [95]%, 100%, and [105]% of anticipated experience mortality excluding margins.
-Because mortality variability may differ by company, if the magnitude of the company’s margin for mortality exceeds 5%, then the company shall use the baseline mortality and the mortality augmented by plus and minus the company’s margin for this exercise.
+b. b = the largest adjusted scenario reserve described in Section 7.C.2.a below under any of the 16 economic scenarios described in Appendix 1.E of VM-20 with -1.0% future mortality improvement, +1.0% future mortality improvement, and no adjustments to future mortality improvement.
+For the purposes of this section, future mortality improvement refers to a percentage reduction in the mortality assumption applied each year between the valuation date and the projection year in the reserve calculation.
+Note the adjustments to mortality improvement described in this section do not apply from the central year of the mortality table up to the valuation date, commonly referred to as historical mortality improvement.
+Because mortality variability may differ by company, if the magnitude of the company’s margin for mortality improvement exceeds +/-1.0% future mortality improvement, then the company shall use the baseline mortality improvement and the mortality improvement augmented by plus and minus the company’s margin for this exercise.

-c. c = an amount calculated from the baseline economic scenario described in Appendix 1.E of VM-20, and 100% as the adjustment factor for mortality, that represents the present value of benefits for the policies, adjusted for reinsurance by subtracting ceded benefits.
+c. c = an amount calculated from the baseline economic scenario described in Appendix 1.E of VM-20, and no adjustment to future mortality improvement, that represents the present value of benefits for the policies, adjusted for reinsurance by subtracting ceded benefits.
 For clarity, premium, ceded premium, expense, reinsurance expense allowance, modified coinsurance reserve adjustment and reinsurance experience refund cash flows shall not be considered “benefits,” but items such as death benefits, surrender or withdrawal benefits and policyholder dividends shall be.
 For this purpose, the company shall use the benefits cash flows from the calculation of quantity “a” and calculate the present value of those cash flows using the same path of discount rates as used for “a.”

-Guidance Note: Note that the numerator should be the largest adjusted scenario reserve, minus the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality.
-This is not necessarily the same as the biggest difference from the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality, or the absolute value of the biggest difference from the adjusted scenario reserve for the baseline economic scenario and 100% as the adjustment factor for mortality, both of which could lead to an incorrect test result.
+Guidance Note: Note that the numerator should be the largest adjusted scenario reserve, minus the adjusted scenario reserve for the baseline economic scenario and no adjustment to future mortality improvement.
+This is not necessarily the same as the biggest difference from the adjusted scenario reserve for the baseline economic scenario with no adjustment to future mortality improvement, or the absolute value of the biggest difference from the adjusted scenario reserve for the baseline economic scenario with no adjustment to future mortality improvement, both of which could lead to an incorrect test result.
 There are 47 (=16x3-1) combined economic and mortality scenarios that should be compared for the determination of b.

 2. In calculating the ratio in Section 7.C.1 above: